 Related Posts

-On 31 January 2024, the Swiss Federal Tax Administration released two circulars concerning the safe harbor interest rate limits for shareholders and related party financing for 2024.
-The rates vary based on whether the financing is in Swiss francs
+The Swiss Federal Tax Administration has published two circulars detailing the safe harbor interest rate limits for shareholders on 27 January and related party financing on 28 January in 2025.
+The rates vary depending on whether the financing

 Read More